-MSA 606 Forensic Accounting MSA 607 Fraud Examination MSA 608 Fraud and the Legal Environment MSA 609 Computer Fraud Taxation Certificate (16 quarter credit hours): This certificate is designed to provide students with an in-depth understanding of U.S. federal income tax law as it relates to corporations, partnerships and other legal entities.
-Students must successfully complete the following courses: MST 512 Federal Income Taxation (4) or MSA 605 Tax Influences on Decision-Making (4) MST 623 Taxation of Corporations and Shareholders (4) MST 624 Federal Tax Research (4) MST 625 Federal Taxation of Partnerships (4) Policies: The M.S. in Accountancy curriculum includes 16 courses, 13 required and three electives, totaling 64 quarter credit hours.
+Note: For those students planning to sit for the CPA exam, MST 624 Federal Tax Research will count toward the research requirement) Policies: The M.S. in Accountancy curriculum includes 16 courses, 13 required and three electives, totaling 64 quarter credit hours.
 Course substitutions and waivers for foundation-level courses may be determined by the M.S. in Accountancy program director on a case-by-case basis.
 Demonstration of a graduate degree, a professional certificate (such as Certified Public Accountant) or extensive undergraduate completion of equivalent coursework at a 3.000 or higher GPA is required for any Accountancy course substitution/waiver or transfer.
 Each of the 13 required courses are offered year-round.
 Accountancy classes typically meet one evening per week, from 6:30-9:30 p.m. and are scheduled on a quarter system that lasts 10 weeks.
 Each quarter selected courses are offered on weekends for those students whose professional commitments make it difficult to attend weekday courses.
 Accountancy courses require individual academic work and team projects.
 Elective courses are offered at least once a year, and advanced academic planning is recommended to incorporate preferred electives.
 The M.S. in Accountancy program requires basic skills in computer software programs (such as knowledge of Microsoft Word and PowerPoint) and spreadsheet (Microsoft Excel) development.
 Most classes require significant written and verbal presentations.
 Completion of case analyses by teams is frequently required to enhance your skills in team effectiveness and professional presentations.
 Ability to work collaboratively in teams is required.
-The Graduate Course Schedule is posted on the Benedictine University website.
-M.S. in Accountancy students wishing to take three or more M.S. in Accountancy courses per quarter require approval from the M.S. in Accountancy program director.

 Master of Science (M.S.) in Business Analytics

-College: College of Business
+College: Daniel L. Goodwin College of Business

 Department: Graduate Business Administration

 Student Type: Graduate

 Faculty:

-Assistant Professor and Department Chair, Graduate Business Administration (2013) B.S., 1977, George Mason University; J.D, 1988, Thomas M. Cooley Law School Ron P. Baiman, Ph.D.
+Assistant Professor and Department Chair, Graduate Business Administration B.S., 1977, George Mason University; J.D, 1988, Thomas M. Cooley Law School Ron P. Baiman, Ph.D.

-Assistant Professor, Graduate Business Administration (2013) B.Sc., 1973, Hebrew University; M.A., 1981, Ph.D., 1992, New School for Social Research John C. Draut, M.B.A.
+Assistant Professor, Graduate Business Administration B.Sc., 1973, Hebrew University; M.A., 1981, Ph.D., 1992, New School for Social Research Joseph D. Cursio, M.S.